shysudo/make_new/README.md

 As slice, maps and channels are reference types,
         mc := new(map[string]string)

-        where new return *map[string]string and that mean mc is initialized to nil.
+Where new return *map[string]string and that mean mc is initialized to nil.

         (*mc)["str"] = "someone" // can not assign values to nil

 nil can not be assigned directly.